 Nadine has designed fundraising campaigns for the Dave Smith Youth Treatment Centre, Perley and Rideau Veterans Health Centre Foundation, Canadian Guide Dogs for the Blind, Support Our Troops, Bruyère Foundation and many more.

-When not pondering colour palettes, fonts and other design elements, at the gym or in a boxing ring, Nadine spends her time trying not to over binge-watch Netflix, puttering her garden, relaxing in nature at the family cottage in Québec or on a beach in Costa Rica.
+When not pondering colour palettes, fonts and other design elements, at the gym or in a boxing ring, Nadine spends her time trying not to over binge-watch Netflix, putters in her garden, relaxes in nature at the family cottage in Québec or on a beach in Costa Rica.